Urban Prep Academies: Media

-Urban Prep has been the subject of many national and international news features.
+Urban Prep has been the subject of national and international news features.
 Virtually all local television news outlets in Chicago have profiled the schools, as have CNN and the 700 Club on their national broadcasts.
 Print media on the school has included pieces in the Wall Street Journal, The Economist, Chicago Tribune, Ebony magazine and The Guardian.
 During the 2009 Presidential Inauguration, Urban Prep students who had traveled to Washington D.C. were interviewed on CNN with newscaster Don Lemon.
 During the interview, Lemon referred to the students as the "Little Obamas."
 CNN has used the phrase to refer to Urban Prep students in subsequent newscasts, and Oprah Winfrey repeated the phrase when discussing the school in a segment of The Oprah Winfrey Show regarding education in the US.

 The schools again became the focus of national media attention in March 2010, upon the announcement that 100% of the first graduating class had been accepted to a four-year college or university.
 Chicago Mayor Richard M. Daley visited the Englewood Campus to speak with students, and various national media outlets featured the school.
 The Chicago Tribune covered the story on its front page, MSNBC, CNN, and Fox News all ran short segments on the senior class, and ABC World News Tonight with Diane Sawyer profiled the school as its "Person of the Week."
 Daley again visited the Englewood Campus at the announcement that the Class of 2011 had followed their schoolmates in having all graduating class members accepted to a four-year college or university.
 Urban Prep became the focus on national attention again in 2012 when they announced a "three-peat", with all graduating members of the Class of 2012 having been accepted to college.
 The announcement ceremony was attended by Illinois Governor Patrick Quinn.
 The announcement coincided with a Chicago Tribune editorial endorsing the school's success.